compendia/docs/docs/guide/node.md

 ./ccontrol.sh logs
 ```

-Next time you log in to your nodes, as the `nos` user, you can run `ccontrol <command>` without navigating to the `core-control` directory.
+Next time you log in to your nodes, as the `bind` user, you can run `ccontrol <command>` without navigating to the `core-control` directory.

 You can run `ccontrol logs` to check the node logs.